irisnet/irishub/docs/features/governance.md

 * `VotingPeriod` Window period for voting
 * `MaxProposal` The maximum number of proposal that can exist at the same time
 * `Penalty`   The proportion of the slash
-* `Veto`
+* `Veto`  The ratio that is defined by the govTallyingProcedure/Veto
-* `Threshold`
+* `Threshold` The ratio that is defined by the govTallyingProcedure/Threshold
-* `Participation`
+* `Participation` The ratio that is defined by the govTallyingProcedure/Participation

 ### Deposit Procedure

 The submitted proposal has the deposit and when the deposit exceeds `MinDeposit`, it can enter the voting procedure.
-If the proposal exceeds `MaxDepositPeriod` and has not yet entered the voting procedure, the proposal will be deleted and the full deposit will be refunded.
+If the proposal exceeds `MaxDepositPeriod` and has not yet exceeds `MinDeposit`, the proposal will be deleted and the full deposit will be refunded.
 It is not possible to deposit the proposal which has been in  the voting procedure .

 ### Voting Procedure
-Only the validator can vote once, and the vote cannot be repeated.
-The voting options are: `Yes` , `Abstain` , `No` , `NoWithVeto` .
+Only the validator can vote , and they can't vote again.
+The voting options are `Yes` , `Abstain` , `No` , `NoWithVeto` .

 ### Tallying Procedure

 There are three tallying results: `PASS`，`REJECT`，`REJECTVETO`。

+ Voter is the validator that has voted.
 Under the premise that the ratio of all voters' voting power to the total voting power in system is more than `participation`, if the ratio of `NoWithVeto` voting power  to all voters' voting power over `veto`, the result is `REJECTVETO`.
-Then if the ratio of `Yes` voting power  to all voter's voting power  over `threshold`, the result is `REJECT`.
+Then if the ratio of `Yes` voting power  to all voter's voting power  over `threshold`, the result is `PASS`.
 Otherwise, the result is `REJECT`.

 ### Burning Mechanism